 Spring Navarathri is a nine-day Hindu celebration to honour Shakti, the Divine Feminine.
 Celebrated within regional traditions, Navarathri takes place twice a year – in the Spring and Autumn.
 Spring or Chaitra Navarathri occurs in the first month of the Hindu calendar, falling in March or April.
-This year it begins on April 6, 2019.
+This year it begins on April 6, 2019 and on March 24 in 2020.

 During these nine days and nights, Shakti is honoured and celebrated through gatherings, music, dance, rituals, temple visits, chanting hymns, and meditation on self-knowledge.